Marketing authorisation

 Depending on jurisdiction, the resulting document may be more detailed (in addition to data identifying the product and its marketing authorisation holder), for example containing addresses of all manufacturing sites, appended labelling, artwork of packaging components, etc. or may be simplified to a one-page document called certificate of registration (and containing minimal data identifying the product and its source).

 Procedures for obtaining a marketing authorisation

-Authorisation processes follow either a purely national procedure, with rules and requirements as per national legislation in force, as it occurs in most of countries worldwide, or should follow a centrally approval or a mutual recognition or decentralised procedure within the European Union.
+Authorisation processes follow either a purely national procedure, with rules and requirements as per national legislation in force, as it occurs in most of countries worldwide, or should follow a centrally approval or a mutual recognition of decentralised procedures within the European Union.

 Types of applications

 The type of application may vary according to status of the active ingredient.

 Thus, if the application concerns a new active ingredient (new active substance, new chemical entity, new molecular entity), one talks about a full application.

-Once a new active ingredient authorised, any additional strengths, pharmaceutical forms, administration routes, presentations, as well as any variations (changes to the existing marketing authorisation) and extensions shall also be granted an authorisation or be included in the initial marketing authorisation, being subject of an abridged application.
+Once a new active ingredient is authorised, any additional strengths, pharmaceutical forms, administration routes, presentations, as well as any variations (changes to the existing marketing authorisation) and extensions shall also be granted an authorisation or be included in the initial marketing authorisation, being subject of an abridged application.